 1. Special Restricted Area Permit for Manaslu

-After crossing Sama Gaun on the Manaslu Circuit Trek, you will enter a region that requires a special permit – the Special Restricted Area Permit.
-The Nepal Government has declared the area between Jagat and Dharapani as a restricted zone.
-This is because the region lies close to the Tibetan border.
-Due to security reasons, trekkers must obtain this permit to traverse the restricted area beyond Jagat.
+As you journey beyond Sama Gaun on the Manaslu Circuit Trek, you’ll enter a region that requires a special permit known as the Special Restricted Area Permit.
+The area between Jagat and Dharapani has been designated a restricted zone by the Nepal Government due to its proximity to the Tibetan border.
+For security reasons, trekkers must obtain this permit to traverse the restricted area beyond Jagat.

 Where to Obtain the Special Restricted Area Permit

-It is important to note that only registered trekking agencies can apply for and obtain the Special Restricted Area Permit on your behalf.
-Independent trekkers will have to go through a recognized agency to get this permit.
-As your trusted trekking partner, we will handle the application and acquisition process for you.
+It’s important to know that only registered trekking agencies are authorized to apply for and acquire the Special Restricted Area Permit on your behalf.
+Independent trekkers must go through an approved agency to obtain the permit.
+As your trusted trekking partner, we will take care of the application process and ensure the permit is secured for you.

 Cost of the Special Restricted Area Permit

-The cost of the permit varies based on the number of days you intend to stay between Jagat and Dharapani.
+The permit cost varies depending on how long you plan to stay in the restricted zone between Jagat and Dharapani.

 • For the autumn season (September to November):